John Blue (ice hockey): Playing career

 Blue was the starting goaltender for each of his three seasons on the University of Minnesota hockey team (1984–87).
 He was named a WCHA First Team All-Star in 1986 and won 64 games during his Gopher career, the fourth highest win total in team history.

 During the 1983–84 season he played in the USHL for the Des Moines Buccaneers.
-He was drafted in the tenth round, 197th overall, by the Winnipeg Jets in the 1986 NHL Entry Draft.
-Blue made his NHL debut on January 7, 1993 against the Quebec Nordiques.
+He was drafted in the tenth round, 197th overall, by the Winnipeg Jets in the 1986 NHL entry draft.
+Blue made his NHL debut on January 7, 1993, against the Quebec Nordiques.
 He played in the National Hockey League for the Boston Bruins and Buffalo Sabres and was the first Californian goaltender in the history of the National Hockey League.

 International play

 He was a backup goalie for the American national team at the 1988 Winter Olympics, but did not play any games.
 Blue was also part of the American team at the 1990 and 1992 World Championships, only played 5 games in 1990.
-Named to the national team once more for the 1997 World Championships, he played in one game.
+He was named to the national team once more for the 1997 World Championships, where he played in one game.